 Dmitriy Tsytelov, Devexperts Senior developer, and Vitaliy Trifanov, Devexperts Lead developer, has got the Bertrand Meyer prize for their report “Dynamic data race detection in concurrent Java programs” on CEE-SECR in Moscow on November 1, 2012.
 To see the report’s presentation download it here.

-Previous attempts to create race detection tool for Java failed to achieve wide adoption and stability on a level enough to use in regular QA activities.
-The difficulty is in many technical obstacles and amount of data to be processed.
-We have solved many of the problems with result good enough to use the tool for regular testing of applications developed by our company.
-We will tell about our experience of developing data race detection tool:
+Previous attempts to create a race detection tool for Java failed to achieve wide adoption and stability on a level enough to use in regular QA activities.
+The difficulty is in many technical obstacles and the amount of data to be processed.
+We have solved many of the problems with the result good enough to use the tool for regular testing of applications developed by our company.
+We will tell about our experience of developing a data race detection tool:

 - Data race detection algorithms

 - Technical complications we have faced and ways of solution

 - Tuning performance and memory consumption overhead.